-Equine owner's liability damage caused by another horse
+horse owner liability insurance claim for damage caused by another horse

-Damage caused by another horse: How your equine liability insurance protects against costs
+Damage caused by another horse: How your horse owner's liability insurance protects you from costs

 Minutes